eugenecys/NUS-Module-Planner/README.md

 Grade
 S/U

+The table on the right is generated based on all the above data you have placed.

+Have fun!

 Module Code
 ===========
 Enter the module code (Or name, up to you) in the field.
 Keep it short and sweet so its easy to view the statistics.